ccao-data/model-res-avm/README.md

 #### Representativeness

-There’s a common saying in the machine learning world, “garbage in, garbage out.”
+There’s a common saying in the machine learning world: “garbage in, garbage out.”
 This is a succinct way to say that training a predictive model with bad, unrepresentative, or biased data leads to bad results.